1jour1vin

 value for money

-Ferraton Père & Fils produces some of the most appealing Crozes-Hermitage wines in the appellation, offering excellent value for money!
-Here is a typical and charming northern Syrah, with notes of red and blue berries on both the nose and palate, and a hint of pepper on the finish.
+Ferraton Père & Fils produces some of the most appealing Crozes-Hermitage wines in the appellation, offering excellent value for the price!
+This is a typical and charming northern Syrah, with notes of red and blue berries on both the nose and palate, and a slight hint of pepper on the finish.

 Rated site